jasondansie/react-tasteit/README.md

 - In a new console npm run server

 ## App description
-An app where you can add recipes and add which country the come from.
+An app where you can add recipes and select which country the come from.
 You can also see all the recipes added to the database.

 ## Technologies used
 - HTML